mmontalbo/grim_rust/README.md

 bootstrap data, so schema changes trip a failing test before the CLI output drifts out of sync with downstream consumers.

+Experimental Lua execution is available via `--run-lua`.
+This spins up an embedded `mlua` interpreter, wires a minimal `EngineContext` through the existing boot analysis APIs, and records actor/set mutations as the scripts run.
+Verbose runs (`--run-lua --verbose`) echo every loaded script plus the engine-side events (actor selection, Manny's position/costume changes, inventory mutations).
+The host currently skips legacy scaffolding such as `setfallback.lua` and `_actors.lua` until the matching Rust services land, so expect the mode to bail out once the menu boot scripts request functionality we have not reimplemented yet.
+The summary still captures the state we do manage to mutate—active set, queued scripts, Manny's transforms—so we can diff real Lua behaviour against the static analysis when filling in the missing services.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest emitted by `grim_engine`, and reads assets straight from their LAB offsets to